 • Go to Edit > Preferences > Type.

-• In Smart Text Reflow section, choose appropriate options and click ok.
+• In the Smart Text Reflow section, choose appropriate options and click ok.

 Options for Smart Text Reflow